Dorothy Warenskjold: Touring and Radio/Television Career

 Warenskjold regarded her solo recital touring throughout North America as an important calling; she did considerable research into finding song repertoire.
 Mostly under the Community Concerts program of Columbia Artists Management (CAMI), she maintained a level of 35-40 touring recitals a year for many seasons, with ticket sales aided by audiences having heard her on the radio.
 Her predominant piano accompanist was Rollin Andrew Jensen, but she also worked with Jack Crossan, her mother Mildred, and others.
 A "first in her career" occurred in the Pacific coast village of Port Townsend, Washington, in 1953, when she shattered the eyeglasses of a 12 year old child in the audience during a high note; the soprano said she had never succeeded when deliberately trying at home.
 Her mid-American recital touring was appreciated.
 In Monticello, Utah, then a town of 1,100 people, over 600 subscribed to her appearance in the opening of their new concert series.
 In Tulsa, Oklahoma, a local reviewer described the "totally unbearable announcement" of a Warenskjold cancellation.

 However, during the 1960s, changing tastes and increasing prosperity shifted audience demand towards group acts, causing a steady decline in the solo recital market.
-This, combined with the cancellation of the classical radio and television shows, with Warenskjold no longer having an opera house base, and with the underlying prejudice in favor of European singers at the time, led to a very significant shrinkage of her career.
+This, combined with the cancellation of the commercial classical radio and television shows, with Warenskjold no longer having an opera house base, and with the underlying prejudice in favor of European singers at the time, led to a very significant shrinkage of her career.
 She stated that by 1967 she was down to "about a dozen" touring performances for the year.

 In response, in 1969, under her Columbia artists' management, Warenskjold formed a travelling musical group, "Dorothy Warenskjold's Musical Theater", with she herself serving as impresario, general director, vocal coach, and performer.
 The cast comprised Warenskjold, 8 additional (mostly younger) singers, and a veteran pianist, Raymond McFeeters (who had also been accompanist to Lily Pons, Marian Anderson, and Lawrence Tibbett).
 The first half of the program was an abridged Gounod Faust (opera), with Warenskjold singing the role of Marguerite, and the second half was a history of the American musical theater, "From Minstrel to Musical".
 The group toured the U.S. and Canada for 3 seasons (1969-1971), averaging 45-50 performances per season.
 Critics and audiences were enthusiastic, but after the 1971 season, she discontinued the production due to exhaustion from running it.